 Local authorities placed nearly 800 children in unregistered settings last year, at a cost of £353 million.
 The same authorities, the same ministers, the same newspapers, spent the year attacking the registered private sector, the therapeutic providers working legally and above board to help children, for “profiteering”.

 Both are true.
 The providers being attacked are not the sector causing the harm.
-This publication exists to say, with evidence, what is actually broken and who is actually responsible.
+And the thing that is actually broken sits underneath the argument everyone is having, where nobody is looking.

 What this publication does

 Analyses inspection, commissioning, provider economics and policy against the evidence, not the press framing.
 Shares the growing guide library (SCCIF preparation, Annex A, Regulation 44, statement of purpose, registration readiness) free to subscribers.
-Treats the sector as a professional community under pressure, not a problem to be solved.
+Treats the sector as a professional community under pressure.

 Who is writing this